-I wrote the following article two decades ago when I was a technology evangelist at Sun Microsystems.
+I wrote the following article over two decades ago when I was a technology evangelist at Sun Microsystems.
 Back in the mid-’90s we experienced the early part of the first wave of “The Web.”
 Today newer Web technologies have expanded what was largely a “reader-oriented” phenomenon into a dynamic read-write participatory social platform.
 While the mantle of managing information has passed to a new generation of companies, the basic principles of information production and exponential growth remain the same.

 Every October 31, we observe the anniversary of the German Reformation.
 Presently, there is a lot of talk about the Internet Explosion.
 There are several significant similarities between the two.

 Indeed, one could call it the “Information Reformation.”